oasis-tcs/openc2-jadn/jadn-v2.0.md

 Each TypeOption and FieldOption provides a limited piece of information about some aspect of the DataType to which it applies, similar in effect to an [[XSD](#xsd)] *facet*.
 Each option has an ID and value, and is represented in JSON format as a string where the first character's Unicode codepoint is the option's ID and the remaining characters are its value.

-An option may go by different names in different sources: UML calls the minimum cardinality of a collection "/lower", XSD calls it "minOccurs", and JSON Schema calls it "minItems".
-JADN defines the minimum length option ID to be `0x7b` (Left Curly Bracket), so the TypeOption string "{0" indicates a minimum length of 0 for compound types and for the Binary and String primitive types.
-For convenience this specification re-uses XSD names, if any, for TypeOption and FieldOption IDs, so the minimum length option is referred to as "minLength" or "minOccurs" when used with primitive or compound CoreTypes respectively.
+For example, the minimum length of a Binary or String instance is described as the XML "minLength" facet, but in JADN has the `0x7b` (Left Curly Bracket) TypeOption ID.
+A String with a minimum length of 1 has a TypeOption value of `{0` in JSON format, while [IDL](#71-information-definition-language) uses a different notation: "String {1..*}".
+In a few cases option IDs have a mnemonic relationship to their purpose but this is not true in general.
+Option IDs are non-semantic integer identifiers that may sometimes be used as Unicode codepoints.

 ### 4.1.5 Conformance Requirements